Text-to-3D by Stitching a Multi-view Reconstruction Network to a Video Generator: Experimental Results

 \subsection{Ablations}

-\textbf{Impact of the stitching index (Sec~\ref{sec:stitching}).} We pick the best layer for stitching according to a fairly simple criterion, namely the one that best supports a linear transfer of the encoder latents.
+\paragraph{Effectiveness of MSE for finding stitching layer (Sec~\ref{sec:stitching}).} We pick the best layer for stitching according to a fairly simple criterion, namely the one that best supports a linear transfer of the encoder latents.
 To analyze the impact of this design, we train stitched decoders for the combination (Wan+VGGT) while varying the stitching index.
 In Fig.~\ref{fig:layer_analysis}, we see that layers with lower stitching residual indeed yield better pointmaps, supporting the MSE of the linear stitching layer as our selection criterion.

-Notably, early layers tend to exhibit lower MSEs.
-It appears that the latents are more compatible with low-level features that retain fine details.
+This empirical trend is also consistent with existing theory: Theorem~1 in~\citet{insulla2025towards} shows that the stitching risk of the hybrid network, obtained by connecting the source model’s early layers $f_1$ with the target model’s latter layers $g_2$ via a linear map $S_{1,2}$, is upper-bounded by the MSE at the stitching layer,

+where $\kappa_2$ is the Lipschitz constant of $g_2$.
+Thus, an MSE is related to the upper bound on the stitching error, supporting our use of MSE.

+Furthermore, motivated by the observation of \citet{insulla2025towards} that the right-hand side of Eq.~\ref{eq:theory_stitching} takes a similar form of kernel alignment, we investigate whether CKA~\citep{kornblith2019similarity} can track the trend of final performance.
+Figure~\ref{fig:CKA_visualization} reports the CKA between the latent representation of the Wan VAE and the representations at different layer indices of VGGT (larger values indicate greater similarity).
+As shown, CKA captures the overall degradation in performance as the layer index increases; however, it is less precise than MSE in identifying the best layer, failing to capture that the best performance is achieved at layer~2.
+These results suggest that, in our setting, MSE is a more reliable indicator of transferability than CKA.

 \textbf{Impact of direct reward finetuning (Sec~\ref{sec:reward-finetuning}).} As shown in Appendix~\ref{app_sec:impact_direct_reward_finetuning}, direct reward finetuning is more effective than a pretrained video model on its own, as well as that same model finetuned on multi-view data, with each reward component contributing to the overall performance.